MicrosoftDocs/bot-docs/articles/dotnet/proactive-messages.md

     context.Wait(MessageReceivedAsync);
 }
 ```

-> [!NOTE]
+[!NOTE]
 > For simplicity, this example does not specify how to store the user data.
-> The bot can store the user data in any manner, so long as it can be accessed later when the bot is ready to send the ad hoc message.

-After the bot has collected information about the user, it can send an ad hoc proactive message to the user at any time.
-To do so, it simply retrieves the user data that it stored previously, constructs the message, and sends it.
+It does not matter how the data is
+> stored as long as the bot can retrieve it later.

+Now that the data has been stored, the bot can simply retrieve the data, construct the ad hoc proactive message, and send it.
+This kind of message can be initiated from asynchronous triggers such as http requests, timers, queues, or from anywhere else that the developer chooses.

 ```cs
 // Use the data stored previously to create the required objects.